-We are committed to understanding, managing and minimising our environmental footprint across our value chain, including our business operations, suppliers and customers.
-We will achieve this by delivering on our four strategic pillars of:
+We are committed to understanding, managing and minimising our environmental impact across our value chain, including our business operations, suppliers and customers.
+We are guided by our Environmental Management System (EMS), the Group’s Environment Policy and the Group’s Environment Strategy to achieve ‘The Smallest Footprint’ on the environment.
+This approach also reflects our support towards the precautionary principle of the ‘Rio Declaration on Environment’ 1992.

 Singtel Group Environment Policy

 The Singtel Group is Asia's leading communications group.
 We provide a diverse range of services including fixed, mobile, data, internet, TV and infocomms technology as well as digital solutions.
 Our products and services enable our customers, consumers or businesses to minimise their impact on the environment, such as reducing travel through the use of telecommunications services, or enterprise solutions which enable businesses to operate more efficiently.

 The Singtel Group is committed to understanding, managing and minimising the environmental impact of our business operations, products and supply chain.
 To achieve this, we will:

 - Identify, assess and actively manage all material aspects of our environmental impact;

 - Continually improve the environmental performance and minimise impact through resource and energy management, pollution prevention and biodiversity protection (where relevant);

 - Manage our carbon footprint and energy consumption through use of technology, process improvements, energy optimisation and other efficiency measures; and